ngVue/ngVue/README.md

 - Instead of two-way data flow between controllers and views, VueJS defaults to a one-way, parent-to-child data flow between components which makes the application more predictable
 - VueJS offers a much easier way to compose the web interfaces and you can take advantage of the functional reactive programming in VueJS 2.
 Angular directives introduce a high learning barrier, such as the compile and link function, and the directives are prone to get confused with the components
 - The VueJS community offers a component or a UI framework that you would like to try out
-- Too de#ep into an AngularJS to move it away from the code but you would like to experiment with VueJS
+- Too deep into an AngularJS application to move it away from the code but you would like to experiment with VueJS

 # Features

 **ngVue** is composed of a directive `vue-component`, a factory `createVueComponent` and a directive helper `vdirectives`

 - `vue-component` is a directive that delegates data to a Vue component so VueJS can compile it with the corresponding nodes
 - `createVueComponent` is a factory that converts a Vue component into a `vue-component` directive

 **ngVue** does support VueJS directives but currently they only work with a Vue component in AngularJS templates.